Heather Bresch: EpiPen pricing and retirement

 In July 2019, Bresch announced that she would retire in 2020 after Mylan merged with Upjohn.
 The merger was completed in November 2020 and Bresch stepped down.
 The new company was named Viatris.
 According to the Pittsburgh Business Journal, when she left Mylan, she was the second most highly paid executive in the area of Pittsburgh, and received a "golden parachute" estimated at $30.8 million.

 In 2021, a case was ongoing to determine whether Mylan had attempted to monopolize the EpiPen market, with both Mylan N.V. and Bresch being sued on racketeering claims and anti-trust claims.
 The lawsuit, which consolidated several consumer cases, was moved to federal court in Kansas City in 2017.
 In February 2020, the lawsuit moved ahead as a nationwide class action.
 On June 24, 2021, a federal judge tossed the racketeering claims and some of the antitrust claims, also dropping RICO claims against Bresch.
 The case went on trial on September 7, 2021.
 On September 7, 2021, Ryan Grim of The Intercept reported that during an ongoing racketeering case involving Mylan and Bresch, "newly released court documents show [Bresch] discussing a deal with Pfizer to eliminate a chief competitor to EpiPen, clearing the way for major price hikes."
 The 2010 and 2011 email discussions, unsealed by the judge, showed Bresch's assistant discussing divesting from Adrenaclick after the closure of the Pfizer/King deal.
 They "also show Bresch approving a scheme to force customers, captured by the company’s monopoly, to purchase two EpiPens at once, regardless of medical need."

 Honors and awards

 Bresch was ranked #31 in Fortune magazine's 2014 "50 Most Powerful Women" list.
 That same year, she won the EY Global Impact of the Year Award.
 Bresch was the 2017 Albert Schweitzer Leadership Award honoree at an awards gala hosted by the Hugh O'Brian Youth Leadership Foundation.

-Bresch served as chair of the Generic Pharmaceutical Association’s board of directors in 2016, 2005, and 2004, and as vice chair in 2003 and 2006.
+Bresch was chair of the Generic Pharmaceutical Association’s board of directors in 2016, 2005, and 2004, and as vice chair in 2003 and 2006.

 Personal life

-Bresch is married to Jones Day lawyer Jeffrey J. Bresch.
-She was previously married to West Virginia businessman Douglas Kirby.
-She lives with her husband and four children in Sewickley Heights, Pennsylvania.
+Bresch was previously married to Jones Day lawyer Jeffrey J. Bresch until 2020.
+Before that, she was married to West Virginia businessman Douglas Kirby.